lfrei/kafka-training/kafka-security.md

 ```

 💡 This topic is now protected using ACLs.

-💡 The name our user is *producer* as defined in the certifiacte.

 Try to produce a message with our producer.
 You will get the following error: